-In cases where a formal complaint is signed by the Title IX Coordinator instead of a complainant, the university will send parties notice of the allegations, including the identities of the parties, if known.
-The Title IX Coordinator may sign a formal complaint even if the identity of the complainant is unknown.
+In cases where a formal complaint is signed by the Title IX Coordinator instead of a complainant, the Title IX Office will send parties notice of the allegations, including the identities of the parties, if known.
+The Title IX Coordinator may sign a formal complaint even if the identity of the complainant is unknown, or if the complainant is not participating or attempting to participate in the education program or activity of the university.